Ahh…the age-old debate on whether the convenience of a fixed campervan bed beats out the utility of a convertible bed.

-And in an interior space of ~90 sq. ft.
-(8.4 sq. m), how can you reasonably fit these three very different spaces?
-If you try to build three distinct “rooms” in such a small area, you’ll have to make sacrifices.
+And how can you reasonably fit these three very different spaces in an interior space of ~90 sq. ft.
+(8.4 sq. m)?
+You’ll have to make sacrifices if you try to build three distinct “rooms” in such a small area.

 We wanted everything in our space-limited campervan!

 And having a convertible bed can give you everything you want.
-At night you can have a full size bed space for comfortable sleeping, and during the day the bed converts to a comfortable space for eating, working, socializing, or simply just hanging out.
+At night, you can have a full-size bed space for comfortable sleeping, and during the day, the bed converts to a comfortable space for eating, working, socializing, or simply hanging out.

-Of course, while it’s possible to have a fixed bed and still have a large kitchen and living space, it requires having to drive a larger & heavier vehicle.
+Of course, while having a fixed bed and still having a large kitchen and living space is possible, it requires having to drive a larger & heavier vehicle.
 And that is something we 100% do not want to do.

-With our <20ft (<6m) campervan, we’re able to park almost anywhere we want and have navigated some of Mexico’s narrowest roads with relative ease.
+With our <20ft (<6m) campervan, we can park almost anywhere we want and have navigated some of Mexico’s narrowest roads with relative ease.

 Also Read: We Don’t Carry RV Toilet, Here Is Why

-We lay out our place mats, bowls, plates, cups, and silverware.
-And if we want to watch a movie while we eat, our table can easily accommodate a laptop as well.
+We lay out our placemats, bowls, plates, cups, and silverware.
+And if we want to watch a movie while we eat, our table can also easily accommodate a laptop.

-If we had a fixed bed, we could probably eek out a small dining area with a compact table and two small bench chairs if we had a fixed bed.
+We could probably eke out a small dining area with a compact table and two small bench chairs if we had a fixed bed.

-But we feel for long term van living and traveling, we enjoy and prefer having a full sized dining area to place our dishes, drinks, cutlery, and condiments.
+But we feel that for long-term van living and traveling, we enjoy and prefer having a full-sized dining area to place our dishes, drinks, cutlery, and condiments.

 Read More: Campervan Kitchen Essentials